amankrs21/Smart-Examination/README.md

 By leveraging advanced features like automatic submission, tab restriction, and secure login mechanisms, this system ensures a fair and efficient examination process while reducing administrative overhead.

 1. **Superuser (Admin)**: Responsible for all activities in the system.
-Admins can manage all users and the system.
+Admins can manage all users and the system. [django Admin Portal UI]
 2. **Faculty**: Responsible for managing exams in the system.
 3. **Students**: Can appear for exams, and results will be generated automatically based on their performance.